19th June, 2017

 Most small businesses look at the Profit and Loss Statement regularly, but many don’t understand the importance of the balance sheet.

 A business’s balance sheet is a detailed list of its assets, liabilities (or money owed by the business), and the value of the shareholders’ equity (or net worth of the business) at a specific point in time.

 Assets are anything of value owned by the business, liabilities are debts owed to outside creditors or other parties and shareholder’s equity is the amount owed to the business owners.

 It’s called a balance sheet because assets must always equal liabilities plus shareholders’ equity — the two sides balance out.

 Assets and liabilities are classified further to help you monitor your financial position.
-Both are broken down into “current’ and “non-current” to show how soon they must be turned into cash (assets) or repaid (liabilities).
-Current refers to a period of less than twelve months, while non-current refers to a time period greater than twelve months.
+Both are broken down into “current” and “non-current” to show how soon they must be turned into cash (assets) or repaid (liabilities).